chrismdp/chrismdp.github.com/_posts/2024-12-02-the-job-is-not-to-build.md

 ## Help the team reach people

 Set up simple systems to manage your customer funnel.
-Use simple cheap tools to start, and stay low tech until you've figured out what you want.
+Use simple cheap tools to start, and stay low tech until you have figured out what you want.

 If you are selling to businesses, a simple sales funnel can be a Google Sheet, or even a Slides doc, or perhaps a Notion page.
 If you are doing direct sales or customer outreach, help set up a simple CRM.
 As a technical person, you are good at information flow.
 Use your knowledge to keep the team efficient.